mritopep/BackendGPU/socket_definition.md

 ### Prediction
 - id: PREDICTION
 - data:
-  - prediction_percentage : int
+  - class : str (abbrivated)
-  - confidence_percentage : int
+  - confidence : int

 > All Images should be in png format
 ### MRI images